Buyers' guide: How to choose the best smartphone

 All smartphones are available on either pay-monthly or PAYG tariffs, but don't be misled into thinking free phones represent the best smartphone deals.

-Whichever mobile operator you choose (Three Mobile, Vodafone, T-Mobile, O2 or Orange), it's important to calculate the total cost of the smartphone - for PAYG, this is simply the up-front cost of the phone, but for pay-monthly, you'll need to work out what the monthly payments add up to over the full course of the contract.
+Whichever mobile operator you choose ( 3 Mobile, Vodafone, EE or O2), it's important to calculate the total cost of the smartphone - for PAYG, this is simply the up-front cost of the phone, but for pay-monthly, you'll need to work out what the monthly payments add up to over the full course of the contract.

 Free minutes and text message bundles can make direct smartphone comparison between different tariffs a little difficult, but smartphones have something else that's important to consider - data use.